 With proper planning before you take delivery of your personal or business storage unit, you can have them delivered and set on the ground using a single piece of equipment.
 When researching moving containers for sale, make sure you discuss delivery requirements in detail.
 At delivery, if you don’t have a fork lift, loader or small crane available to lift the container off of a flat bed or container chassis and place it where needed, then you will need to make arrangements to have the mobile container delivered and set on the ground with a “Landoll” style trailer.
 A Landoll is a flat deck trailer and the deck is hydraulically tipped up so that the container slides off of the bed and gently onto the ground.
 Landoll is a name-brand product; several other companies make a similar product with a tilting flat deck.
 Landoll trailers also have a heavy duty winch to load a container back up onto the trailer deck.

-Taking delivery of containers from a tilt deck trailer like a Landoll is simple if you keep a few things in mind:
+Taking delivery of business storage and residential storage containers from a tilt deck trailer is simple if you keep a few things in mind:

 - You will need about 90’ of clear space for the truck, trailer and container when taking delivery of a 20’ container and 110’ of clearance for a 40’ container.

 - Make sure you provide instructions on how the container is to be first loaded onto the delivery vehicle.
 Indicate “doors to truck cab” or “doors to truck rear” based on your site, how you are going to load the container and how the driver will need to access the site so when it is off loaded the doors will face in the desired direction.